What is ClickHouse?

 The higher the load on the system, the more important it is to customize the system set up to match the requirements of the usage scenario, and the more fine grained this customization becomes.
 There is no system that is equally well-suited to significantly different scenarios.
 If a system is adaptable to a wide set of scenarios, under a high load, the system will handle all the scenarios equally poorly, or will work well for just one or few of possible scenarios.

-Key Properties of OLAP Scenario
+Key Properties of the OLAP scenario

 - The vast majority of requests are for read access.